mohammad2012191/ViC/README.md

 ---

 ##  Highlights

--  **Unified, Training-Free Framework** — Converts any Vision-Language Model into a **content-aware reranker** and **fusion engine**.
+- Joint Content & Consensus Fusion: A unified, training-free framework that turns any VLM into a robust fuser/reranker by jointly encoding content (what it sees) and retriever consensus (metadata like duplicates) in its prompt.
--  **S-Grid Serialization** — Represents videos as compact image grids with optional subtitles.
+- S-Grid Representation: A compact serialization map that represents entire videos as a single VLM-readable image grid (+ optional subtitles).
-- **New Zero-Shot SOTA** — +40 Recall@1 improvement across major benchmarks.
+- New Zero-Shot SOTA: Achieves massive gains of up to +40 R@1 over SOTA baselines and saturates benchmarks.
--  **Plug-and-Play Integration** — Works seamlessly with CLIP4Clip, VAST, GRAM, InternVideo2, and more.
+- Plug-and-Play: Works out-of-the-box with any first-stage retriever (CLIP4Clip, VAST, GRAM, InternVideo2, etc.).
 ---

 ##  Methodology
 <div align="center">
   <img src="Figures/fig 2.png" width="700">
-  <p><em> Left: R@1 for T2V/V2T on MSR-VTT, DiDeMo, VATEX, and ActivityNet versus strong baselines.
-Right: Qualitative example
-where multi-retriever outputs are fused and re-ranked (ViC) to obtain the final list.</em></p>
+  <p><em> The Vote-in-Context (ViC) framework applied for Text-to-Video (t2v, top) and Video-to-Text (v2t, bottom).</em></p>
 </div>

 ---